srahimeen/MarkupProjectPublic/src/README.md

 database_name = "testdb"

+Since tables are created by the program itself as long as the database exists, no scripts were placed in the /schema folder.

 ### External Libraries
 This program utilizes a few external libraries which are imported at the top of the TagGrader.py file.
 The following libraries are used: